The Great American Baking Show: Season 4 (2018)

 The fourth season premiered December 6, 2018, under the title The Great American Baking Show: Holiday Edition.
-Adams returned for his second season as host, with former Spice Girls singer Emma Bunton as new host.
+Anthony Adams returned for his second season as host, with former Spice Girls singer Emma Bunton as new host.
 Joining Paul Hollywood on the judging panel is American pastry chef and restaurateur, Sherry Yard.
 The season was won by Tina Zaccardi.
 Amanda Nguyen and Andrea Maranville finished as runners-up.

 Season 5 (2019)

-The fifth season premiered December 12, 2019, with all hosts, Emma Bunton and Anthony Adams and judges, Paul Hollywood and Sherry Yard, returning for the second Holiday Edition.
+The fifth season premiered December 12, 2019, with hosts Emma Bunton and Anthony Adams and judges Paul Hollywood and Sherry Yard, returning for the second Holiday Edition.

-The contestants entering the tent are Dana Commandatore, Sarita Gelner, Bianca Jackson, Carlos Marquina, Sally Newton, Tanya Clark Ott, Helen Spencer Pantazis, Marissa Troeschel, Alex Willis & and Friar, Brother Andrew.
+The contestants entering the tent are Dana Commandatore, Sarita Gelner, Bianca Jackson, Carlos Marquina, Sally Newton, Tanya Clark Ott, Helen Spencer Pantazis, Marissa Troeschel, Alex Willis, and Friar, Brother Andrew.
 The season was won by Brother Andrew.
 Dana Commandatore and Marissa Troeschel finished as runners-up.

 Celebrity Holiday (2022)

+Season 6 (2023)

+The sixth season of the show premiered on The Roku Channel on May 5, 2023, with judges Paul Hollywood and Prue Leith joined by hosts Ellie Kemper and Zach Cherry.
+The nine contestants entering the tent are Martin Sorge, Nirali Chauhan, Stacie Nakamoto, Dyana O'Brien, Susan Simpson, Karis Stucker, Jonathan Gottfried, Sarah Chang and Sean Liu.

+Celebrity Holiday (2023)

+The second installment of The Great American Baking Show: Celebrity Holiday premiered on The Roku Channel on November 10, 2023, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.

+Season 7 (2024)

+The seventh season of the show premiered on The Roku Channel on May 24, 2024, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
+The eight contestants entering the tent are Chris Curcuru, Brad Gessner, Mackenzie Rubish, Ronald "RJ" Winter, Nicole Aufderhar, Ruoyun Zheng, Victoria Walters, and Jennifer Reyes.

+Celebrity Holiday (2024)

+The third installment of The Great American Baking Show: Celebrity Holiday premiered on The Roku Channel on November 21, 2024, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
+The contestants were Anthony Anderson, Rob Riggle, Vanessa Bayer, Loni Love, and Susie Essman.

+Celebrity Big Game (2025)

+The Great American Baking Show: Celebrity Big Game premiered on The Roku Channel on February 3, 2025, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
+The contestants were DK Metcalf, Amy Smart, Arik Armstead, Katie Nolan, and Tony Gonzalez.

+Season 8 (2025)

+The eighth season of the show premiered on The Roku Channel on April 11, 2025, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
+The eight contestants entering the tent are Parwana Ashari, Kim Goldfelder Clarke, Alma Dhuyvetter, Daniel Freiburger, Pablo Hurtado, Adela Mou, Chris Stefanski, and Elisa Veal.